igheashok/CS50-Weekly-Codes/README.md

 # CS50-Weekly-Codes
-This repository contains weekly based code files from the course CS50-2020 by Harvard.
+This repository contains weekly based practice scripts from the course CS50X-2020 by Harvard University.
-Not all codes are from the CS50 course.
-Some of them are written by me as a practice.